 About Cyberbit

 Cyberbit provides hands-on cybersecurity education and training and addresses the global cybersecurity skill gap through its world-leading cyber range platform.
 Colleges and universities use Cyberbit Range to increase student enrollment and retention, train industry organizations, and position their institutions as regional cybersecurity hubs by providing simulation-based learning and training.
 The Cyberbit Range platform delivers a hyper-realistic experience that immerses learners in a virtual security operations center (SOC), where they use real-world security tools to respond to real-world, simulated cyberattacks.
 As a result, it prepares students for their careers in cybersecurity from day-one after graduation and reduces the need to learn on the job.
 Cyberbit delivers over 1000,000 training sessions annually across 5 continents.
 Customers include Fortune 500 companies, MSSPs, system integrators, higher education institutions and governments.
-Cyberbit is headquartered in Israel with offices in the US, Europe, and Asia.
+Cyberbit is headquartered in the US, with offices in Europe, and Asia.